dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2501.md

 Hunt  the  Wumpus

-Let’s put some flesh on these bones.
-Let’s assume that the game is the venerable Hunt the Wumpus adventure game from 1972.
+Let's put some flesh on these bones.
+Let's assume that the game is the venerable Hunt the Wumpus adventure game from 1972.
 This text-based game uses very simple commands like GO EAST and SHOOT WEST.
 The player enters a command, and the computer responds with what the player sees, smells, hears, and experiences.
 The player is hunting for a Wumpus in a system of caverns, and must avoid traps, pits, and other dangers lying in wait.
 If you are interested, the rules of the game are easy to find on the web.

-Let’s assume that we’ll keep the text-based UI, but decouple it from the game rules so that our version can use different languages in different markets.
+Let's assume that we'll keep the text-based UI, but decouple it from the game rules so that our version can use different languages in different markets.
 The game rules will communicate with the UI component using a language-independent API, and the UI will translate the API into the appropriate human language.

 If the source code dependencies are properly managed, as shown in Figure 25.1, then any number of UI components can reuse the same game rules.
 The game rules do not know, nor do they care, which human language is being used.